 Agility is one of the main components of fitness.
 In simple terms, agility is the ability of an individual to quickly change their body position or the direction of the body.
 Most of it comes from speed and skill, but it also requires control over the body’s center of gravity, balance, coordination, and power.
 If you want to improve your agility, there are simple footwork drills you can incorporate into your programming.

-Athletes who are quick on their feet have an edge in CrossFit and every other sport.
+Athletes who are quick on their feet have an edge in functional fitness and every other sport.
 The ability to move fast in different directions can make a huge difference in any game.

-One of the most common ways to train agility is footwork drills.
-The following footwork drills only need an agility ladder, three cones and a med ball.
+One of the most common ways to train agility is with footwork drills.
+The following footwork drills only need an agility ladder, three cones, and a med ball.
 If you don’t have an agility ladder, you can find a space where you can draw one with chalk or tape.

 Things to Remember

 Perform a warm-up before starting these drills.
 Use dynamic upper-body and lower-body warm-up exercises like arm raises and lunges to increase mobility and prevent injury.
 Finish with a cool down with lower- and upper-body stretches.